beeva-arturomartinez/beeva-best-practices/backend/python/README.md

 #### 13.3 Recovering and continuing with finally

-Exceptions could lead to a situation where, after raising an exception, the code block where the exception occurred might not be revisited.
-In some cases this might leave external resources used by the program in an unknown state.

-finally clause allows programmers to close such resources in case of an exception.
-Between 2.4 and 2.5 version of python there is change of syntax for finally clause.
+Finally clause allows programmers to close such resources in case of an exception.

 ```python